 We have seen, in the economic field, how it denies that the conquest of observation, research and collective labour may be privately appropriated.
 Everything that has been produced, is being produced, and will be produced by everybody's thought and labour, belongs to everybody.
-And, of all that has been accumulated during the centuries and generations to enable humanity to survive in its perennial struggle against the adverse forces of nature, anarchist-communism wants to destroy only those barriers that prevent the great majority of people, who are also the most deserving, from enjoying it freely: All that everybody's genius and labour have created in pain must be the source and the means of existence and enjoyment for everybody.
+And, of all that has been accumulated during the centuries private property and both promoting the socialization of all means of production and exchange in the struggle for economic emancipation, which one has voiced the new idea that marks the inception of a more advanced phase in the scries of evolutionary phenomena, which one has remained rigorously faithful to the criterion of progress?".